shnayder/learnit/README.md

 $ deno task screenshot
 ```

 `deno task dev` will produce a bundle and boot the server.
-The watcher keeps an eye on TypeScript/TSX files under `src/` and restarts the server if the backend code changes.
-Fix any bundle errors reported in the terminal and the watcher will pick up again automatically.
+The watcher keeps an eye on
+TypeScript/TSX files under `src/` and restarts the server if the backend code changes.
+Fix any
+bundle errors reported in the terminal and the watcher will pick up again automatically.

-`deno task screenshot` spins up the local server in the background, runs `npx playwright screenshot` against it, and stores a snapshot of the home page at `artifacts/home.png`.
-The first run downloads the Chromium browser via Playwright, so it may take longer than subsequent runs.
+`deno task screenshot` spins up the local server in the background, drives it with Playwright (via
+Deno's npm support), and stores a snapshot of the home page at `artifacts/home.png`.
+The first run
+downloads the Chromium browser, so it may take a little longer than subsequent runs.

 ## Project structure